dirmeier/rnaiutilities/docs/source/rnai_query.rst

 --normalize
     The normalization methods to use, e.g. like 'zscore' or a comma-separated string of normalisations such as 'bscore,loess,zscore'. **Defaults to 'zscore'**.
 If you do **not** want to normalize you need to explicitely set to 'none'.

+--from-file
+    You can provide an optional `tsv` file that has been created using `rnai-query query` such that only on these files will be searched.
+The filters you provide, like `--study` or `--pathogen`, still need to be given.

 --study
     The study to query for, e.g. like 'infectx', or a comma-separated string of libraries, such as 'infectx,infectx_published'.